-5. Not only the States with capital cities like Chennai, Bangalore, Calcutta, Mumbai and Delhi were respondents in the Writ Petition but all the States of the Union of India were made respondents in the petition.
-The State Governments filed their respective stands by way of reply affidavits to the Writ Petition before the Supreme Court and some of them also filed additional affidavits/additional replies before the Tribunal.
-Before we refer to the pleaded case of the respondents on the material issue one fact needs to be noticed at this stage.
+5. Not only the States with capital cities like Chennai, Bangalore, Calcutta, Mumbai and Delhi were respondents in the Writ Petition but all the States of the Union of India were made respondents in this petition.
+The State Governments filed their respective stands by way of reply affidavits to the Writ Petition before the Hon'ble also of them filed Supreme Court and some additional affidavits/additional replies before the Tribunal.
+Before we refer to the pleaded case of the respondents on the material issue, one fact needs to be noticed at this stage.
 In relation to State of Punjab, one Capt.
-Mall Singh and Ors had challenged the order dated 30th August, 2012 vide which Environmental Clearance had been granted for establishment of integrated MSW Management facility and establishment engineered sanitary landfill facility on Mansa Road, Bhatinda, Punjab.
-The parties had challenged this by way of an Appeal.
-The order granting Environmental Clearance to the project came to be registered as Appeal No. 70 of 2012 titled as Capt.
+Mall Singh and Ors had challenged the Environmental Clearance dated 30th August, 2012 granted by SEIAA for establishment of Integrated MSW Management facility and Engineered Sanitary Landfill facility at Mansa Road, Bhatinda, Punjab by way of an Appeal.
+The appeal was registered and numbered as Appeal No. 70 of 2012 titled as Capt.
 Mall Singh & Ors v.
 Punjab Pollution Control Board and Ors.
-The stand of the Pollution Control Board and other respondents including the States was that it had divided the entire State of Punjab into eight clusters and in each cluster the proposal was to establish a Waste Energy Plant for collection and disposal of the Municipal Solid Waste and to According to them, there was energy. implementation of the Municipal Solid Waste Rules of 2000.
-After hearing the parties concerned, by a detailed judgment, the Tribunal disposed of the case.
-While not setting aside the Environmental Clearance granted to the project, it passed detailed directions with regard to the establishment and operationalization of the Waste Energy Plant as well as for implementation of Municipal Solid Waste

-Rules of 2000 including establishment of green belt in a manner in which waste should be disposed off at landfill sites.
-This judgment was pronounced on 25th November, 2014.
+The stand of the Pollution Control Board and other respondents including the State was that it had divided the entire State of Punjab into eight clusters and in each cluster the proposal was to establish a Waste to Energy Plant for collection and disposal of the Municipal Solid Waste and to generate energy through RDF.
+According to them, the Rules of 2000 were properly implemented.
+After hearing the parties concerned, by a detailed judgment, the Tribunal disposed of the case on 25th November, 2014.
+While declining to set aside the Environmental Clearance granted to the project, it passed detailed directions with regard to the establishment and operationalization of the Waste to Energy Plant, as well as for implementation of the Rules of 2000 including, establishment of green belt and the manner in which waste should be disposed off at landfill sites.
 In light of the judgment pronounced by the Tribunal, the State Governments were required to file their response and if they had any specific suggestions in addition to the directions contained in the judgment of the Tribunal.
 In the case of Capt.
-Mall Singh (supra), directions were given for better implementation of Municipal Waste Rules, 2000 and establishment of Waste to Energy Plants, wherever required.
+Mall Singh (supra), directions were given for better implementation of the Rules of 2000 and for establishment of Waste to Energy Plants, wherever required.
 Some but not all the States filed their response in furtherance of the order of the Tribunal.